 Think about what a typical day for a child with ADHD could be like.
 He struggles to get to school on time and then realizes he left his homework on his bed.
 He can’t stay focused in class and is terrified he’ll be called on.
 He comes home to study for a test but doesn’t know where to begin.
 He turns on the TV and dreads what the next school day will bring.

-Some of the challenges that come along with ADHD can make kids anxious.
+Some of the challenges that come along with ADHD (also known as ADD) can make kids anxious.
 It can be hard to tell whether a child has ADHD or an anxiety disorder because there’s so much overlap in how they look in kids.
 It’s also not unusual for kids to have both an anxiety disorder and ADHD.

 Here’s what you need to know about ADHD and anxiety—and what you can do to help your child.

 Kids with ADHD often have issues with working memory, organization and time management that make it hard to follow daily routines.
 This can lead to chronic stress.
 Kids with ADHD may also have more trouble managing stress than kids who don’t have ADHD.